newlifeoutlook

 These crystals are microscopic — about as long as a white blood cell — so outside force does little to dissolve them.
 Instead, your body’s metabolic processes are responsible for their formation, movement, and breakdown.

-Since your uric acid levels depend on a complex system of diet, metabolism, and genetic factors, you’ll need to couple your regular exercise with a gout-friendly menu plan and good self-care.
-Whenever you feel like your gout is getting out of your control, it’s time to consult with your doctor.
+Since your uric acid levels depend on a complex system of diet, metabolism, and genetic factors, you will need to couple your regular exercise with a gout-friendly menu plan and good self-care.
+Whenever you feel like your gout is getting out of your control, it is time to consult with your doctor.

 Should You Rest or Work Out?